kaiAsmOne/ELKAnalytics/README.md

 For the setup to survive upgrades / deletion of the containers i mount different subfolders in $ELK$ directory to store config files and the Indices.

-start by creating a network for the analysis platform
+Start by creating a network for the analysis platform
 ```
 docker network create elastic
 ```